pypi/warehouse/docs/api-reference/json.rst

     :statuscode 200: no error

-    The ``vulnerabilities`` array is always empty for this endpoint.
-To get a list of known vulnerabilities for a version of a project, refer to the endpoint documented below.
+    On this endpoint, the ``vulnerabilities`` array provides a listing for any known vulnerabilities in the most recent release (none, for the example above).
+Use the release-specific endpoint documented below for precise control over this field.

 Release
 -------